gobolinux/Documentation/differences.md

 The system is administered through a limited set of [utility programs](GoboLinux-Command-Reference).
-Managing dependency relations among software is accomplished through the [GoboLinux build system](Compiling-from-source) and its library of ["compile recipes"](Recipe).
+Tracking dependency relations among software is accomplished through the [GoboLinux build system](Compiling-from-source) and its library of ["compile recipes"](Recipe).